Flax: Fodder

 Linseed meal is added to cattle feed as a protein supplement.
 It can only be added at low percentages due to the high fat content, which is unhealthy for ruminants.
 Compared to oilseed meal from crucifers it measures as having lower nutrient values, however, good results are obtained in cattle, perhaps due to the mucilage, which may aid in slowing digestion and thus allowing more time to absorb nutrients.
 One study found that feeding flax seeds may increase omega-3 content in beef, while another found no differences.
 It might also act as a substitute for tallow in increasing marbling.
 In the US, flax-based feed for ruminants is often somewhat more expensive than other feeds on a nutrient basis.
 Sheep feeding on low quality forage are able to eat a large amount of linseed meal, up to 40% in one test, with positive consequences.
-It has been fed as supplement to water buffaloes in India, and provided a better diet than forage alone, but not as good as when substituted with soy meal.
-It is considered an inferior protein supplement for swine because of its fibre, the vitamin antagonist, the high omega-3 content and its low lysine content, and can only be used in small amounts in the feed.
+It has been fed as a supplement to water buffaloes in India and provided a better diet than forage alone, but not as good as when substituted with soy meal.
+It is considered an inferior protein supplement for swine because of its fibre, vitamin antagonist, high omega-3 content, and its low lysine content, and can only be used in small amounts in the feed.
 Although it may increase the omega-3 content in eggs and meat, it is also an inferior and potentially toxic feed for poultry, although it can be used in small amounts.
 The meal is an adequate and traditional source of protein for rabbits at 8–10%.
 Its use in fish feeds is limited.

-Raw, immature linseeds contain an amount of cyanogenic compounds and can be dangerous for monogastric animals such as horses or rabbits.
+Raw, immature linseeds contain an amount of cyanogenic compounds and can be dangerous for monogastric animals, like horses and rabbits.
 Boiling removes the danger.
 This is not an issue in meal cake due to the processing temperature during oil extraction.

-Flax straw left over from the harvesting of oilseed is not very nutritious; it is tough and indigestible, and is not recommended to use as ruminant fodder, although it may be used as bedding or baled as windbreaks.
+Flax straw left over from the harvesting of oilseed is not very nutritious; it is tough and indigestible and is not recommended for use as ruminant fodder, although it may be used as bedding or baled as windbreaks.

+Warfare

+A British biowarfare military operation plan developed from 1942 to 1944 during World War II was planned to disseminate linseed with anthrax spores to be eaten by livestock, and eventually consumed by the human population.
+This would have led to widespread death, but the plan was eventually abandoned for Operation Overlord.